top of page

 • Surrogacy is available to a wide range of people, including heterosexual couples, single parents, and LGBTQ+ couples.
 Gay surrogacy in the UK is legal, and both parents in a same-sex relationship can gain legal parenthood through a parental order.

-• UK surrogacy cost typically ranges from £30,000 to £50,000.
-This includes medical procedures like IVF, surrogate expenses, legal fees, and support services.
-Working with a consultant can help you plan and manage these expenses effectively.
+• UK surrogacy cost typically ranges from £30,000 to £60,000.
+This includes medical procedures

-• A surrogacy consultant like Olga, can guide you through the complexities of the legal steps process.
+• A surrogacy consultant like Olga can guide you through the complexities of the legal steps process.
 Consultants provide expertise, emotional support, and peace of mind, ensuring a smoother experience overall.

 On average, the fees for surrogacy in the UK range between £30,000 to £60,000.
-Here’s how that breaks down:

 1. Medical Costs: Usually between £5,000–£15,000, medical costs include IVF treatments, embryo transfers, and all related medical services.

 2. Surrogate Costs: While commercial surrogacy is prohibited in the UK, surrogates are paid back for reasonable expenditures.
 This can cover lost income, travel, childcare, and maternity clothing.
-These payments sometimes span from £12,000 to £20,000.
+These payments sometimes span from £10,000 to £15,000.

-3. Legal and Administrative Fees: Drafting a surrogacy agreement, requesting a parental order, and legal advice can run between £2,000 and £10,000.
+3. Legal and Administrative Fees: Drafting a surrogacy agreement, requesting a parental order, and legal advice can run between £2,000 and £15,000.

 4. Agency Support (if used): Surrogacy organisations provide matching services, support, and advice.
 Fees for these services vary but can add another £5,000–£10,000.

-One of the reasons intended parents choose surrogacy in the UK is its affordability compared to other destinations.
+One of the reasons intended parents choose surrogacy in the UK is its affordability compared to other popular destinations.

-• USA: The costs are significantly higher, ranging from $150,000 to $250,000 (around £100,000–£200,000), primarily because commercial surrogacy is legal there.
+USA: The costs are significantly higher, ranging from $150,000 to $250,000 (around £100,000–£200,000), primarily because commercial surrogacy is legal there.

-• Colombia: Another popular overseas destination for intended parents, surrogacy programs there vary between £45,000–£60,000.
+Colombia: Another popular overseas destination for intended parents, surrogacy programs there vary between £45,000–£60,000.

 Who Has What Rights?